putneydm/david_site_jekyll/test/_posts/2020/2020-01-12-squad-a-star-wars-story.markdown

 **“Wait here,” the** lieutenant said with a bit of salt in his voice to his squad of stormtroopers neatly standing at attention near the shuttle’s landing ramp.

-The shuttle sat toward the edge of the vast Imperial landing platform at the Endor base.
+The shuttle sat toward the edge of the vast Imperial landing platform at Endor Base 1.
 It had just touched down moments ago.
 The engines were still winding down when the lieutenant decided to head out to wherever he was going.

-The troopers watched him head toward the edge of the landing platform.
-His was a snappy, purposeful stride of the officer class, albeit somewhat awkardly, as if his limbs were a bit too long and he wasn't used to operating them.
+The troopers watched him walk toward the edge of the landing platform.
+His was the practiced, snappy, purposeful stride of the officer class, albeit somewhat awkardly, as if his limbs were a bit too long and he wasn't used to operating them.
 His uniform seemed to be made for someone of more average proportions and then draped onto him.
 He made it to the edge before he stopped, looked around a bit and finally motioned a ground crewman over to him.
 He gesticulated broadly at the crewman.
 He seemed to be yelling at him.
 The crewman motioned in the direction of a ladder over the edge to a vertiginous climb several stories down from the landing platform.

 Once the lieutenant was out of sight, the crewman turned to another, said something, and the two began laughing.

-“At-ease,” the leader of the stormtrooper squad said as the lieutenant disappeared over the edge.
+“At-ease,” the leader of the stormtroopers said to his squad as the lieutenant disappeared over the edge.

 The five Stormtroopers in the squad shifted to at-ease.
 Even though the day was still early, the hot Endor sun was beating down, mixing with the heat from the shuttle engines.
-It could be even felt through their armor.
+It could be even felt through stormtrooper armor.
 The shuttle’s hull popped and clicked as it cooled off, and occasionally a burst of gas would emit from one of the blowoff vents.
 The smell of the landing platform was overwhelming — acrid shuttle fuel and exhaust, but the squad leader noticed that the air was thin — as if breathing didn’t quite work well enough.

 He also noticed that one of his at-ease soldiers was a little too at-ease.

 “Trooper FD-472, you’re an Imperial trooper.
 Let’s look like one.”
-The trooper, a gangly youth despite his armor, had been staring upward, seemingly entranced at the ghostly outline of the Death Star hanging low in the Endor sky.
+The trooper, who clearly had the appearce of a gangly youth despite his armor, had been staring upward, seemingly entranced at the ghostly outline of the Death Star hanging low in the Endor sky.
 It almost seemed reachable.

 "Sir, sorry, sir.
 It won't happen again, sir" he said, shifting to attention and then shifting to at-ease as the squad leader glared at him.